cjgwang/site/docs/plugins/CreatedModifiedDate.md

   - plugin/transformer
 ---

 This plugin determines the created, modified, and published dates for a document using three potential data sources: frontmatter metadata, Git history, and the filesystem.
-See [[authoring content#Syntax]] for more information.
+See [[docs/authoring content#Syntax]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.